lpnh/why-rust/src/ecosystem.md

 tools we use.

 However, the goal here is to make things easier for you.
-So, I will share two unofficial "curators" that have explored the vast sea of <crates.io> and offer us some good starting points.
+So, I will share two unofficial "curators" that have explored the vast sea of [crates](https://crates.io) and now are offering us some good starting points.

 The first one, and perhaps the more beginner-friendly, is the [Blessed guide](https://blessed.rs/crates).